programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 The object's constructor accepts a Pandas `DataFrame` as an argument.
 After it is created, the `ColumnDataSource` can then be passed to glyph methods via the `source` parameter and other parameters, such as our x and y data, can then reference column names within our source.
 Let's go through an example of this.

-Using our THOR dataset, we'll create a scatter plot of the number of attacking aircraft versus the tons of munitions dropped.
-We'll use a new file called `column_datasource.py` to do this.
-We'll also take this opportunity to learn about Bokeh's interactive hover feature.
+Using our THOR dataset, we will create a scatter plot of the number of attacking aircraft versus the tons of munitions dropped.
+We will use a new file called `column_datasource.py` to do this.
+We will also take this opportunity to learn about Bokeh's interactive hover feature.

 ```python
 #column_datasource.py